zhinst/labone-python/CONTRIBUTING.md

 # Contributing

 We welcome any contribution.
-If you plan to add a bigger change, please get in touch with the maintainer first.
+Since the project is currently not intended for direct use we do not offer support or external documentation.

 ## Development